Tropical cyclones in 2020: December

 December was slightly above average featuring thirteen systems, however only six were named.
 At the beginning of the month, the active Tropical Low 01U later became Severe Tropical Storm Bongoyo although the precursor of the storm formed in November and is thus counted as part of that month.
 In the Australian region, two tropical lows formed in and both impacted the Pilbara region of Western Australia, one reaching near Category 1 tropical cyclone strength according to Australian scale.
 The South Pacific also included three cyclones, one of which was Cyclone Yasa which became the earliest Category 5 South Pacific cyclone on record, as well as the second Category 5 severe tropical cyclone in the South Pacific after Harold this year.
 Yasa went on to significantly impact the country of Fiji after weakening somewhat from peak strength.
 Cyclone Zazu also formed alongside Yasa, but had minimal impact on land outside Niue.
 Another depression formed in the West Pacific in the middle of the month and eventually strengthened into Tropical Storm Krovanh over the South China Sea.
 Krovanh was responsible for at least US$2.28 million in damage and eight dead in the Philippines.
 Additionally, another system designated 03U formed near the Northern Territory and made landfall shortly afterwards, enhancing rainfall over the region.
 Near the end of the month, the record third South Atlantic tropical cyclone of the year formed and was given the name Oquira.
 The South-West Indian Ocean also featured one storm, Chalane, which brought minimal damage to Madagascar and impacted Mozambique.
 The month concluded with two other systems in the basin: Danilo and Tropical Depression 05.

 Global effects

+There are a total of nine tropical cyclone basins, seven are seasonal and two are non-seasonal, thus all seven basins except the Mediterranean and South Atlantic are active.
+In this table, data from all these basins are added.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident).